Villano III: Universal Wrestling Association (1973–1994)

 Villano III wearing the distinctive Villano mask that all the Villano brothers wore at some point in their career.

 In 1973, Arturo's father and older brothers finally deemed him experienced enough to use the Villano name, taking the name Villano III ("Villano Tercero").
 In 1975, Arturo's father joined with wrestling promoter Francisco Flores and investor Benjamín Mora Jr. to form a new wrestling promotion called Universal Wrestling Association (UWA), which was in direct competition with the company Ray Mendoza and Flores had worked for up until that point, Empresa Mexicana de Lucha Libre (EMLL).
 One of the reasons behind the split was that Mendoza felt that EMLL was not giving his sons enough opportunities in the ring.
 All three Villanos followed their father to the newly formed UWA.
-While his brothers worked as a tag team, Villano III became a singles competitor and was pushed as one of its top stars, due to his father's influence and Vilano being the Vilanos' most talented wrestler.
-On December 14, 1975, Villano III became the first ever UWA World Welterweight Champion by winning a tournament.
-Over the next couple of years, Villano III defended the championship in several high-profile, main event matches, earning favorable reviews from both fans and reporters.
-His run with the welterweight title lasted until May 29, 1977, where he lost to El Solar.
-Following the title loss, Villano III moved from the welterweight division (with a maximum weight of 78 kg) to the light heavyweight division (with a maximum of 97 kg).
-On March 1, 1981, he defeated Fishman to win the UWA World Light Heavyweight Championship, a title his father had won previously as well.
-Villano III lost the title back to Fishman 140 days later, ending the first of his two reigns with that championship.
+While his brothers worked as a tag team, Villano III became a singles competitor and was pushed as one of its top stars, due to his father's influence and being labeled the Villanos' most talented wrestler.
+On December 14, 1975, Villano III won a tournament to became the inaugural UWA World Welterweight Champion, holding the championship until May 29, 1977, when he lost it to El Solar.
+He then moved from the welterweight division (with a maximum weight of 78 kg) to the light heavyweight division (with a maximum of 97 kg).
+On March 1, 1981, he defeated Fishman to win the UWA World Light Heavyweight Championship, but lost it in a rematch 140 days later.